jj1bdx/airspy-fmradion/libvolk.md

 ## For Linux

 * See [libvolk README.md](https://github.com/gnuradio/volk#readme).
-* You need to install python3-mako as: `sudo apt install python3-mako`
+* You need to install python3-mako as: `sudo apt install python3-mako` or `pip3 install mako`

 ## After installation